Skip to content

 There is, of course, much more that I could say.
 But, this does a fairly good job of capturing a birds-eye view of at least the character of my intellectual, spiritual, and emotional journey.
 The details would take far too long to explain here.

 This is one of the most absurd questions that we who leave the church get asked.
-You'd think the answer would be obvious to they who ask it.
-If they simply asked it, honestly, of themselves they'd come up with the right answer: It depends - on when you are being asked and what you are being asked about.
+You'd think the answer would be obvious.
+If they who ask this question simply asked it of themselves they'd come up with the right answer: It depends - on when you are being asked and what you are being asked about.

 For example - I am not happy about the progress of my career and my financial situation.
 I had expected to be in a much better place by now on both counts.
-Then again, I'm also doing quite well and have a great deal to be grateful for on both counts, considering that we are in the midst of the coronavirus outbreak (June 2020), and the fact that, unlike many other people, I still have a job and one that doesn't pay too badly either.
-So, in that sense - at this moment I am pretty happy with my career and financial situation.
+Then again, by another set of measures I'm actually doing quite well and have a great deal to be grateful for on both counts, considering that we are in the midst of the coronavirus outbreak (June 2020), and the fact that, unlike many other people, I still have a job in which I often get to do things I enjoy and one that doesn't pay too badly either.
+So, in light of those considerations, despite the points in which I am disappointed - I think many people would agree that at this moment I ought to be pretty happy with my career and financial situation, and - in light of those considersations - I am.

 Most of my life is like that - a rollercoaster ride full of ups and downs.
-Just like everyone else's.
-Drifting from happiness to sadness to anger, depending on the topic and current state of affairs.
+Part satisfaction, part disappointment, Just like everyone else's - drifting from happiness to sadness to anger, depending on the topic and current state of affairs.

 Of course, what's behind this question is the myth spread within the church that "it's all down hill from here" for those who leave.